marco262/my_wiki/data/dnd/class/drake-rider.md

 Drakes are distant cousins of dragons, but where dragons are proud, solitary, and fiercely intelligent, drakes are social creatures closer in intelligence to a horse or a dog.
 Drake riders have learned how to tame these beasts, and even how to train them for combat.

-You have raised a Drake from hatchling and formed a special bond with it, to the point of being magically connected to them.
+You have raised a Drake from a hatchling and formed a special bond with it, to the point of being magically connected to them.
 Your Drake is now large enough to become your steed and well-trained enough to carry you into battle.

-*Note: This subclass is meant to be used with the [http:*media.wizards.com/2016/dnd/UA_RevisedRanger.pdf Revised Ranger].//

 # The Drake Rider